fn-cooking/fn-cooking.github.io/_site/README.md

 to insert a recipe:

-  navigate to `_recipes` and create a new .md file using the header from the already existing recipe as an example
+  1.  navigate to the `_recipes` directory.
+  2.  create a new `your-recipe.md` file and insert the following at the top(if more than one word use dashes `-`):

+       \---
+       title: Your Title
+       \---

+  3. Once the new .md is committed, the recipe can be found at http://localhost:4000/recipes/your-recipe

+NB: To format your recipe using Markdown please use [this helpful guide](https://help.github.com/articles/markdown-basics/).

+Questions?
+Please feel free to contact @mostlybadfly